 Type 2 diabetes symptoms can include feeling increased hunger or thirst, losing weight without trying, urinating often, having trouble with blurred vision, or skin infections.
 However, according to the National Institute on Aging, older adults commonly brush off symptoms as "getting old."

-The Remedy Rx: Always discuss any changes in your health with your doctor—even if you think they are nothing.
+The Rx: Always discuss any changes in your health with your doctor—even if you think they are nothing.

 According to Dermatologist Jeffrey Fromowitz, MD, one of the biggest health mishaps men in their 50s make is not applying sunscreen.
 "One ounce of sunscreen is what we need to cover our body but most people apply only one-third to one-half of the amount," he points out.
 Additionally, men frequently forget to apply sunscreen to key areas, such as their lips, the back of their knees, neck, and scalp.

-The Remedy Rx: Make sure to cover your body in SPF—and don't ever apply the "less is more" concept to sunscreen.
+The Rx: Make sure to cover your body in SPF—and don't ever apply the "less is more" concept to sunscreen.

 Not Thinking About Male Breast Cancer

 Recently Beyoncé Knowles' father Matthew revealed that he was battling breast cancer, reminding the world that men get breast cancer too.
 According to BreastCancerOrg.com, in 2019, about 2,670 men are expected to be diagnosed with the disease.
 For men, the lifetime risk of being diagnosed with breast cancer is about 1 in 833.